 Twelve species of seabirds nest on the islands, including the at-risk ancient murrelet, for which Haida Gwaii is the only nesting location in Canada.
 Gwaii Haanas harbors about 750,000 nesting seabirds from May to August, including sandpipers, geese, murrelets, petrels, cormorants, and tufted and horned puffins, as well as relatively high concentrations of bald eagles and peregrine falcons.
 Endemic species include pine grosbeak, sooty song sparrow, northern saw-whet owl, Queen Charlotte hairy woodpecker and Steller’s jay subspecies.

-There are more than 6,800 flora and fauna species in the Haida Gwaii archipelago.
-The islands are rich with temperate rain forests of hemlock, spruce and cedar.
+The Haida Gwaii archipelago has more than 6,800 flora and fauna species.
+The islands are rich with temperate rainforests of hemlock, spruce and cedar.
 The alpine meadows and rocky marine habitats of Gwaii Haanas support healthy fungal, plant and animal life.
-Teeming with life, Haida Gwaii is the destination for explorers looking for a wildlife expedition of a lifetime.
-Experience wildlife from the shore, the skies and the water.
+Teeming with life, Haida Gwaii is a destination for explorers looking for the wildlife expedition of a lifetime.
+Experience nature from the shore, the skies and the water.